mithril-security/aicert/README.md

 ### How to create an AICert proof file during model training

-To start the secure training process, you need to provide the docker image you intend to use for the training of your model and the training dataset.
-You can also specify the names you wish your output model and cryptographic proof file to have.
+To start the secure training process, you will need to specify the:
++ `input-container`: The docker image containing the application for the training of your model
++ `dataset-source`: The training dataset
++ `output-model`: File name for your trained model
++ `output-bom`: File name for your cryptographic proof file

 ```bash
 aicert --input-container "santacoder_training:v1" --dataset-source "data/train.csv" --output-model "santacoder.pth" --output-bom "proof.json"